xieyuheng/inner/note/type-theory/report-on-the-little-typer/8--pick-a-number-any-number.md

 Expressions, however, can encode interesting patterns of reasoning, such as using induction to try each possibility for the variable in a neutral expression.

+## Total function

+Why it is important that all functions should be total?
+Because only total functions can be viewed as proof.